ess-dmsc/h5cpp/doc/source/users_guide/groups.rst

 ===================

 Groups are the basic containers within an HDF5 file.
-The entry point to the HDF5 group hierarchy is the root group of a file.
+The entry point to the HDF5 node hierarchy is the root group of a file.
 It can be accessed from the :cpp:func:`root` method of a :cpp:class:`hdf5::file::File` instance.

 .. code-block:: cpp